timkeefedev/timkeefedev.github.io/_posts/2017-3-23-Learning-JavaScript.md

 ### A Guide to Understanding How JavaScript Actually Works

-I have compiled and organized the notes that I jotted down on my journey to understanding of JavaScript.
+I have compiled and organized the notes that I jotted down on my journey to understanding JavaScript.

 I think this guide is alot different than most guides/books becuase it attempts to explain JavaScript within a generalized model of a compiler and runtime environment, stepping you through what happens to your code when you hit “GO”.